Karen Attiah: Career

 After graduate school, Attiah became a media consultant for the World Bank's Africa program and worked as a freelance reporter for the Associated Press while based in Curaçao.
 She was hired by The Washington Post in 2014.
 In 2016, she became the founding editor for the Posts Global Opinions section and was promoted to the role of Opinions columnist in 2021.
 Her writing at the Post focused on race, gender, culture, human rights, and international affairs.
 She also hosted TL;DR, a Post video series focusing on identity and global issues, which won the National Association of Black Journalists' Salute to Excellence Award for digital commentary in 2018.

 Attiah became the focus of international attention in October 2018 when Saudi writer Jamal Khashoggi, a columnist she had recruited for The Washington Posts Global Opinions section, went missing on October 2 after entering the Saudi embassy in Istanbul.
 In an interview in Marie Claire, Attiah said her WhatsApp was suddenly flooded with "Jamal's missing" messages after his disappearance, and she "started to fear the worst".
 On October 5, Washington Post Global Opinions let Khashoggi's usual column space in its print edition remain blank.
-She was interviewed by major news outlets as the primary contact for Khashoggi's last published opinion, and she began writing about his death and advocating for its investigation.
+She was interviewed by major news outlets as the primary contact for Khashoggi's last published opinion, and began writing about his death, advocating for its investigation.
 Attiah later turned this work into a book about Khashoggi called Say Your Word, Then Leave, which remains unreleased.

-Outside of her work at the The Washington Post, in March 2024, Attiah became an adjunct professor at her alma mater, Columbia's School of International and Public Affairs.
+Outside of her work at The Washington Post, in March 2024, Attiah became an adjunct professor at her alma mater, Columbia's School of International and Public Affairs.
 In 2025, Columbia canceled her course "Race, Media, and International Affairs 101".
 Attiah attributed the decision to Columbia "pre-emptively cav[ing] to pressure", citing it alongside their placement of the Middle Eastern, South Asian, and African Studies department under receivership after demands from the Trump administration.
 Attiah instead hosted the course online, calling it Resistance Summer School.
 Attiah said the course's 500 seats were filled within 48 hours of her announcement, and more than 3,000 people remained on the waitlist.